 To address the problem of plastics pollution, governments should affirm that persistent plastics that end up in the environment, in particular the marine environment, endanger the health of biodiversity and the public welfare of current and future generations.
-Governments and financial institutions should both recognise that investment in the plastics supply chain without sufficient investment in the re-use and recycling), causes and contributes to this harm.
+Governments and financial institutions should both recognise that investment in the plastics supply chain without sufficient investment in the Align their lending portfolios with public plastics value recovery chain (reduction, recovery, re-use and recycling), causes and contributes to this harm.
 To remedy the problem, governments should: